02 May 2017

 Making sure your property looks fantastic internally is always important but it’s also important to spare a thought for your garden, which during the cold winter months can often be neglected.

-To help keep you on the path of success to selling your home, here’s a few top tips from our Glasgow West End valuer Malcolm Button for ensuring your garden grabs the attention it should.
+To help keep you on the path of success to selling your home, here’s a few top tips for ensuring your garden grabs the attention it should.

 If you are lucky enough to have a lawn, find a dry day to cut the grass, trim the hedges and tidy up any bushes.
 It’s also a good idea to remove and restock any tired looking plants, keeping it fresh and colourful.

 Coordinating planters are easy to purchase and can be placed throughout your front and rear gardens.
 They can also be taken with you when you move into your new home, so everyone is a winner.

 Fill any redundant areas you may have with bark, light stones, granite flint – there are lots of options so go explore.

 External PIR sensored floodlights are fantastic - particularly for viewings occurring at dusk or after dark.
 Solar lights look pretty, even when they aren’t on, and are relatively cheap to buy.
 If you have any trees in your garden, why not purchase a few up-lighters to create a striking effect.